Thesis planning phase bachelor’s 5 cr./master’s 10 cr.

 This allows you to take care of the data controller’s accountability, which means that the data controller must be able to demonstrate compliance with data protection legislation.

-The template of the Privacy Policy can be found here. (link will be updated soon)
+The template of the Privacy Policy can be found here. tähän tulee linkki

-If you wish, you can attach it to your thesis.
-As the statement does not serve as a means of communication in this context, you can delete your contact information from it and only leave your name visible.
+If you wish, you may attach it to your thesis.
+As the statement does not serve as a means of communication in this context, you may remove your contact details and leave only your name visible.

 The privacy statement may also serve as a basis for the creation of information to be provided to data subjects.
 You can also use a form to inform research participants of the thesis related to your degree.
 In the form, you can give more detailed information about your thesis and key data protection issues.

-You should ask for the consent to participate in the survey of anyone from whom information is collected.
+You should obtain consent from all participants in the survey from whom information is collected.
 The consent to participate can be requested in writing, orally at the beginning of the interview or as an option to be selected in the survey.

-With regard to consent, it is important that the study participant understands at a sufficient level what they are consenting to.
+With regard to consent, it is important that the study participant has sufficient understanding of what they are consenting to.

 The template for consent can be found here.